Thank you! Your submission has been received!

 Volume - The amount of available data is too large to handle by standard methods and growing.
 It is estimated that the volume of data created worldwide in 2021 will amount to 79 Zettabytes (or 79 billion Terabytes), a number that is expected to double in 2025.

-Velocity - Data travels faster every day with smart devices, sensors, and apps generating information in real-time that needs to be handled quickly and effectively by organizations.
+Velocity - Data travels faster every day with smart devices, sensors, and apps generating information in real-time that needs to be handled quickly and effectively by organisations.

 Variety - Data comes in many types and formats: structured, semi-structured, and unstructured: